hemikak/smtp/README.md

-# smtp
+# hemikak/smtp

+> SMTP Library to send Emails.

+## Module Overview
-An SMTP library to send emails using ballerina
+A ballerina library that allows you to send email with SMTP protocol.